ldrozdz93/dyno/README.md

 ## TODO list:
 #### Things ready
-My main priority was to implement a fully __type-safe stack-based runtime polimorphism__ support. __This task is finished__ from safety point of view.
+My main priority was to implement a fully __type-safe stack-based runtime polimorphism__ support. __This task is 'almost' finished__ from safety point of view.
+'Almost', because only basic exception safety is provided for `on_stack<>`.
 If there is no dynamic memory management, there is no risk of allocation exceptions.
 The size of objects to be crated or assigned is verified in compile time to fit in the predefined stack buffer.

 This lets __DYNO_INTERFACE__ stack-based polimorphism to be safely used on virtually any hardware.
 No matter if you are building for x86-64 or Cortex-M0.
 A virtual call cost is just a one pointer indirection on the vtable, compared with a statically typed object.
 On the other hand you get an opportunity to write efficient object-oriented, unit-testable (mockable) code, even on a bare-metal hardware.
 #### Things waiting to be done